 - Delphi method

 The bottom-up approach analyzes human resource needs starting at the lowest level of the organizational structure.
-Walmart’s human resource management objective for this approach is to ensure that all levels of the organization have adequate employees based on HR needs at the frontline (e.g. hourly sales employees).
-The company starts forecasting HR needs of frontline employees.
+Walmart’s human resource management objective for this approach is to ensure that all levels of the organization have adequate employees based on HR needs at the frontline (e.g., hourly sales employees).
+The company starts forecasting the HR needs of frontline employees.
 Walmart’s HR managers then proceed to analyze HR needs at the next higher level of the organizational structure.
 This human resource management approach ensures that all human resource needs at the lowest levels of Walmart’s organizational structure are supported through an adequate number of employees at the upper levels of the organizational structure.
 On the other hand, trend analysis is used in human resource management to predict future HR needs based on current needs.
 For example, Walmart analyzes the series of recent HR changes and uses this information to extrapolate future HR needs.
 A current trend that shows an increasing demand for human resources indicates a larger workforce requirement in the future.
 Walmart’s human resource management uses trend analysis to determine HR needs along with the company’s global expansion.
 In addition, the Delphi method forecasts future HR needs based on expert opinion.
-Walmart’s human resource management uses the Delphi method to ensure adequate human resources in establishing new brands, stores or other facilities.
+Walmart’s human resource management uses the Delphi method to ensure adequate human resources in establishing new brands, stores, or other facilities.
 For example, HR experts can opine about the HR needs in opening a new Walmart store of a certain size.
 The company’s human resource management applies the Delphi method to estimate the number of employees needed in each type of job, such as supply chain jobs, inventory jobs, and sales jobs.

 Surplus & Shortage of Employees.
 Walmart faces minimal concerns about the shortage of employees, especially sales personnel.
 The company receives a continuous influx of applicants for sales positions.
 However, Walmart experiences HR surplus when aggregate consumption declines.
-Such surplus is a challenge to human resource management because it translates to lower HR cost-effectiveness.
+Such a surplus is a challenge to human resource management because it translates to lower HR cost-effectiveness.
 Walmart uses the following approaches to determine HR needs and prevent surpluses or shortages:

 - Sales performance analysis